seigfrieds/OurCity/server/README.md

 - Ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 - Ensure you have [.NET 9](https://dotnet.microsoft.com/en-us/download).
 - Ensure you have .env files setup
+  - The .env files should be in the /server folder
   - To run the dev environment, you will need .env.development (even if empty) or docker compose will error
   - To run the prod environment, you will need .env.production (even if empty) or docker compose will error